 If you’re a local business, sponsoring a local event can be a great way to get your brand out there and known.
 It’ll be relatively cheap, and your physical presence there will mean the world to the audience.

 This one is a bit outside the box, but I firmly believe that as your business grows you need to get access to people who are doing big things that can teach you, promote you, and more.

-Sometimes that means paying for access for their time.
+Sometimes that means paying for access to their time.
 Successful people are busy people, and often they won’t just give you their time for free.

 If they offer paid coaching or a mastermind or an in-person event, then I recommend paying for it and going.
-Even 15 minutes of face time with that person can change the trajectory of your business, and the connections you make with others there can be very impactful for your business.
+Even 15 minutes of face time with that person can change the trajectory of your business.

 Simplify your landing pages

-Many of us who create content online tend to be very verbose, and it doesn’t help that we’re told that you need to create more content in order to rank better in Google and drive traffic.
+Many of us who create digital content tend to over-explain.
+Plus, it doesn’t help that we’re told that you need to create more content in order to rank better on Google and drive traffic.